Uncle Abner: Reception

 Ellery Queen would later call the stories "an out-of-this-world target for future detective-story writers."
+Queen also opined that Uncle Abner was the greatest fictional detective of all time.
 In his 1924 book of literary criticism Cargoes for Crusoes, Grant Overton called the publication of Post's "The Doomdorf Mystery" a "major literary event", and in Murder for Pleasure (1941), Howard Haycraft called Uncle Abner "the greatest American contribution" to the list of fictional detectives after Edgar Allan Poe's C. Auguste Dupin.
 After Post's death, more stories about Abner were written (at the request of the Melville Davisson Post estate) by the retired American research chemist, John F. Suter (1914–1996).